 We are supporting the industry through campaigns like ‘No More No Shows,’ which saw 700 billboards go up across Bristol, urging the public to stop the damaging practice of failing to honour their reservations.
 In August we ran a campaign to encourage people to Eat Out to Help Out with local independents, distributing window stickers to independent food outlets across the city.

-We have recently incorporated a new community interest company, with a board of non-executive directors to help further develop an organisation with a clear vision of how to build the good food economy we will need in the future:
+We have recently incorporated a new community interest company to help further develop an organisation with a clear vision of how to build the good food economy we need for the future.

 To read the full round-up report of our activities in 2020 click here.